microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ***"Set up for my students normally takes five class periods.
 There are version of Python to deal with.
 There's a lot of complexity.
 Sadly that complexity takes a lot of time and money to sort out."*** -[Community College US Professor CS 101]

-***“I would prefer a version of VS Code, specifically set up for a Python installation...”*** -[Assistant Professor, Liberal Arts College]
+***"I would prefer a version of VS Code, specifically set up for a Python installation..."*** -[Assistant Professor, Liberal Arts College]

 Development containers with Visual Studio Code can serve as a fantastic tool in education to ensure students have a consistent coding environment.
 They take care of setup so that students and instructors can quickly move past configuration, and instead focus on what's truly important: learning and coding something great!